 This Veggie Pasta Bake is a perfect easy and comforting vegetarian pasta casserole.
-With a variety of veggies and cheese, this vegetable baked pasta is great for crowds, easy to freeze and reheat, and convenient for meal prep!
+With veggies and cheese, this vegetable baked pasta is great for crowds, easy to freeze and reheat, and convenient for pregnancy meal prep!

 I’ve been wanting to share this vegetarian pasta casserole with you for a while, as it was one of the things I made in advance before baby!